 To set a different radius for each individual corner of your box, use:

-Important note: while the current version of Firefox (3.6.8) supports things like elliptical borders (the oval-shaped corners mentioned earlier) using the same notation (two values separated by the slash character, "/"), earlier versions (I think earlier than 3.5) do not.
-In addition, try to avoid using percentage as your unit of measurement here, since it is interpreted differently in earlier versions of Firefox.
-Of course if you don't really care about supporting the earlier versions, then you can simply use the same values for the Firefox-specific properties as you are using for the standard CSS properties, without any restrictions.
+Note: while Firefox version 3.6.8 supports things like elliptical borders (the oval-shaped corners mentioned earlier) using the same notation (two values separated by the slash character, "/"), earlier versions (I think earlier than 3.5) do not.
+In addition, try to avoid using percentage as your unit of measurement here, since it is interpreted differently in the early versions of Firefox.
+Of course if you don't really care about supporting such old versions, then you can simply use the same values for the Firefox-specific properties as you are using for the standard CSS properties, without any restrictions.

 Although the current version of Safari supports

 border-radius, older versions also include

 -webkit-border-radius.
 The individual corners can also be

 I don't know if the old versions of Safari have support for elliptical borders the way CSS3 does, since I don't have

 any of the old versions lying around to test.
 In any case, it's probably not important now, since the current Safari versions

 -webkit-border-radius family of rules affect all WebKit-based browsers, not just old versions of